Data as Experiential Knowledge and Embodied Processes

 Early Bird Registration (3 March – 31 March)

-• Regular: 390 EUR
+• Regular for Paper Presenter: 390 EUR

-• Concessions*: 320 EUR
+• Concessions for Paper Presenters*: 320 EUR

-• Workshop only: 50 EUR
+• Workshops participation only***: 13 EUR

 Standard Registration (1 April – 21 April)